Disney: Chicken Little

 - Mobile Fishbowl: Fish Out Of Water wears a scuba helmet filled with water in order to interact with Chicken Little and the others.
 There is also a background fish character driving a fishbowl car, which begs the question of how he gets out and goes about his day.

 - Mood Motif

-- Murder Is the Best Solution: The aliens were actually peaceful acorn gatherers, but when their son disappeared, they immediately decided the best solution to the problem would be to blow up the entire planet.
+- Murder Is the Best Solution: The aliens are actually peaceful acorn gatherers; but when their son disappears, they immediately decide the best solution to the problem would be to blow up an entire planet.

 - Movie Within A Movie: At the end of the film, a movie is made of Chicken Little's exploits in saving the town and the world from the aliens.
 Instead of telling it faithfully, the movie is a cross between Star Trek and Star Wars and stars Adam West.

-- Also the one at the start, Raiders of the Lost Ark.
+- Also at the start, the characters watch Raiders of the Lost Ark.

 - Never Live It Down: The whole point of the movie.
 Because of one misunderstanding, Chicken Little gets bullied a made a pariah to no end for a year (until he redeems himself).

 "It feels like in this town/I'll never live 'till I live down/the one mistake that seems to follow me around."

 - Almost referenced to by name in "One Little Slip".

 - Overprotective Dad: Kirby's father, definitely.

 - Papa Wolf: Threatening to wipe out a whole planet to find your missing son?
 Yeah.

 - Buck Cluck also gets shades of this during the last part of the film, wherein he starts smacking around aliens, yelling, "Get away from my boy!"